 - Aorta other The other extra-anatomic bypass included an aorta to other bypass.
-The bypass may originate from any segment of the aorta (e.g., ascending, descending, abdominal). - Iliac other The other extra-anatomic bypass included an iliac to other bypass.
+The bypass may originate from any segment of the aorta (e.g., ascending, descending, abdominal). - ➤ Iliac other The other extra-anatomic bypass included an iliac to other bypass.
 The bypass may originate from any segment of the iliac artery (e.g., common, external, or internal).

-• Other - This includes a bypass from any vessel other than the aorta or iliac artery to another named visceral vessel other than the celiac, superior mesenteric artery (SMA), left or right renal arteries.
+Other - This includes a bypass from any vessel other than the aorta or iliac artery to another named visceral vessel other than the celiac, superior mesenteric artery (SMA), left or right renal arteries.

-SEQ. #: 5400 Long Name: Planned Staged Hybrid Short Name: PlanStagHybrid Definition: Indicate whether the procedure was a planned staged hybrid
+Long Name: Planned Staged Hybrid

+Short Name: PlanStagHybrid

+Definition: Indicate whether the procedure was a planned staged hybrid

 Intent/Clarification: The intent is to identify procedures that will involve a combination of open and endovascular procedures or devices.
 In particular, the combination of an open approach with stent grafts which can be deployed open or endovascularly.
 Staged procedure means that this will be done in more than one setting.
 For instance, two trips to the operating room or hybrid room.
+Update Dec 2021 - Often times, procedures are not always done during the same hospitalization depending on how the patient is recovering and the procedure is still considered a staged hybrid procedure.